DIDSR/calzone/paper/paper.md

 `Calzone` provides functions to compute various calibration metrics, including methods to compute expected calibration error and statistical tests to assess calibration.
 These functions provide quantitative metrics for users to evaluate the calibration performance of the model.
 The `CalibrationMetrics()` class allows the user to compute the calibration metrics in a more convenient way.
 The following are metrics that are currently supported in `Calzone`:

 ### Expected Calibration Error (ECE) and Maximum Calibration Error (MCE)
-Expected Calibration Error (ECE) and Maximum Calibration Error (MCE) [@guo_calibration;@Naeini_ece] measure the average and maximum deviation between predicted and true probabilities. `Calzone` supports equal-width (ECE-H) and equal-count (ECE-C) binning.
+Expected calibration error (ECE) and maximum calibration error (MCE) [@guo_calibration;@Naeini_ece] measure the average and maximum deviation between predicted and true probabilities. `Calzone` supports equal-width (ECE-H) and equal-count (ECE-C) binning.
 Users can compute these metrics for the top-class (highest probability) or class-of-interest (one-vs-rest classification).

 ### Hosmer-Lemeshow statistic (HL)
 The Hosmer-Lemeshow (HL) test [@hl_test] evaluates model calibration using a chi-square test comparing observed and expected events in bins.
 The null hypothesis is that the model is well calibrated. `Calzone` supports equal-width (ECE-H) and equal-count (ECE-C) binning.
 The test statistic is: